SAP/sapmachine-manager-for-macos/README.md

 [Legend](https://github.com/SAP/sapmachine-manager-for-macos/wiki/Legend)

-## Requirements and Setup

-*Insert a short description what is required to get your project running...*

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/sapmachine-manager-for-macos/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).